 The Trophy Cam uses a standard SD (Secure Digital) memory card to save photos (in .jpg format) and/or videos (in .avi format).
-SD and SDHC (High Capacity) cards up to a maximum 32 GB capacity are supported.
+SD and SDHC (High Capacity) cards up to a maximum 32GB capacity are supported.
 Before inserting the SD card into the card slot after opening the camera's front cover, please make sure that the write-protect switch on the side of the card is "off" (NOT in the "Lock" position).
 The following describes how to insert and remove the SD card:

-• Insert the SD card into the card slot with its label side upwards (right).
+- Insert the SD card into the card slot with its label side upwards (see above).
 A "click" sound indicates that the card is installed successfully.
-If the wrong side of the card is facing up, you will not be able to insert it without forcethere is only one correct way to insert cards.
+If the wrong side of the card is facing up, you will not be able to insert it without force-there is only one correct way to insert cards.
 If the SD card is not installed correctly, the device will not display an SD card icon on the LCD in SETUP mode (the SD card icon displayed after switching to SETUP mode will have a "lock" symbol inside it in it if the card is locked).
-Formatting the SD card by using the Trophy Cam's "Format" parameter before using it for the first time is recommended, especially when a card has been used in other devices (see "Changing Menu Parameter Settings" for details).

-• To take out the SD card, just gently push in the card (do not try to pull it out without pushing in first).
+Formatting the SD card by using the Trophy Cam's "Format" parameter before using it for the first time is recommended, especially when a card has been used in other devices (see "Changing Menu Parameter Settings", pg.
+19, for details). - To take out the SD card, just gently push in the card (do not try to pull it out without pushing in first).
 The card is released from the slot and ready to be removed when you hear the click.
+Be sure the camera's power is switched OFF before inserting or removing SD cards or batteries.